 This will ensure lyophilised primer and probe mix is in the base of the tube and is not spilt upon opening the tube.

-2. Resuspend the primer/probe mixes in the RNase/DNase free water supplied, according to the table below:
+2. Resuspend the kit components in the RNase/DNase free water supplied, according to the table below.

 To ensure complete resuspension, vortex each tube thoroughly.